Interview with Wizz Clack

 What does it mean for you as a person?
 How does it impact your life getting diagnosed with this?

-It was enormous because it came on so strongly that they thought I had a brain tumour and I ended up having to go through the MRI scanner, and I couldn’t stand up reliably.
+It was enormous because it came on so strongly that they thought I had a brain tumor and I ended up having to go through the MRI scanner, and I couldn’t stand up reliably.

 If I stood up I would often fall over backwards.